3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The names of \<property>-elements MUST be unique within a \<volumedata>.
 This name MUST be prefixed with a valid XML namespace name declared on the <model> element.
 The interpretation of the value MUST be defined by the owner of the namespace.
+The producer of a 3MF file is responsible to by the \<scalarfield> elements referred to by a \<property> such that sampling it as e.g. a physical property, is sensible.

 If the interpretation of a property might result in a conflict with the standard volumedata-elements (boundary, color, composite) the namespace-owner MUST specify a resolution to the conflict.
 A producer MUST NOT create files with properties that conflict with each other.